 c) no longer meets the conditions for being a rights holder stipulated in Article 6 (1);

-(2) The Board may exclude a member
+(2) The Board may exclude a unit holder

 a) who is in material breach of TONO’s Articles of Association and regulations;

 b) who acts in a way that is materially detrimental to TONO’s activities;